shivankgarg98/CS425A/README.md

 ## Dependencies

 ## Running the application
-Run the server by `python3 server.py IP-ADDR PORT`
+1. Run the server by `python3 server.py IP-ADDR PORT`
-Run the client by `python3 clinet.py IP-ADDR_OF_SERVER PORT`
-Run the paint application by `python3 paint.py`
+2. Run the paint application by `python3 paint.py IP-ADDR PORT`